Tzelalis/CoronoSMS/README.md

                     information that I request will be
                     retained on your device and is not collected by me in any way.
                   </p><p>
-                    These data are only sent to special number 13033, the service provided to the citizen to send a free telecommunication message (sms) directly from the interested person's cell phone whenever the citizen leaves his home.
+                    These data are sent only to the emergency number 13033.
+This service is provided to the Greek citizens in order to send a free telecommunication message (SMS) directly from the interested person's cell phone whenever the citizen wants to leave his home.
                   </p><p>
                     The app does use third party services that may collect information used to identify you.